-Serafina was very disappointed that most of the local cats seemed to have forgotten about the Society for the Prevention of Un-Neutered Cats which had been over-shadowed by Christmas festivities and the unwelcome arrival of a crime wave in the Harbour.
+Serafina was very disappointed that most of the local cats had forgotten about the Society for the Prevention of Un-Neutered Cats which had been over-shadowed by pre-Christmas festivities and the unwelcome arrival of a crime wave in the village.

 “It’s not only mail that’s going missing,” said a wide-eyed Serafina one morning.
 “A house has been broken into and a boat trailer stolen.
 Of course, the Bay Harbour News is quite correct when it says it’s all about prevention.
 And having all these homeless cats wandering the streets can’t be helping.”

-Both Ron and I failed to comprehend the connection between homeless cats and sweeping crime waves but Serafina seemed to want to introduce S.P.U.N.C. to our every conversation.
+Both Ron and I failed to comprehend the connection between homeless cats and sweeping crime waves but Serafina seemed to want to introduce SPUNC into our every conversation.

 “Realistically it’s not likely to be cats though is it?”
 I questioned bravely.